Jayin/ETips-Forum/README.md

-ETips-Forum
+Lotus
 ===========
+>The Lotus of WYU.

-A forum for WYU ,subproject of ETips.
+A forum for WYU